Code-Institute-Submissions/CI-MS2-Taste-Of-SaoPaulo/README.md

 #### User Stories

-> - "I often travel to Sao Paulo for business, but can’t stand going to the same places every time"
+> - "I often travel to São Paulo for business, but can’t stand going to the same places every time"
-> - "I’m travelling to Sao Paulo but won’t have much time there, so I’d like to learn what’s best in town"
+> - "I’m travelling to São Paulo but won’t have much time there, so I’d like to learn what’s best in town"
-> - "I want to better explore what’s near me next time I go to Sao Paulo"
+> - "I want to better explore what’s near me next time I go to São Paulo"
-> - "I have a few more days in Sao Paulo and I’m sick of staying in my hotel surroundings"
+> - "I have a few more days in São Paulo and I’m sick of staying in my hotel surroundings"
 > - "I need an application that helps me on the go, while I’m moving through the city"
 > - "I’d like to have recommendations of places and events, so I can make better use of my schedule"